List of mine warfare vessels of the United States Navy: Historical overview

 Mine warfare consists of: minelaying, the deployment of explosive naval mines at sea to sink enemy ships or to prevent their access to particular areas; minesweeping, the removal or detonation of naval mines; and degaussing, the process of decreasing or eliminating a remnant magnetic field in a ship's hull to prevent its detection by magnetic mines.
 The US Navy has operated ships and craft for all three purposes.
 Mine planting is the laying and maintenance of controlled mines for harbor defense, which was traditionally a role of the US Army.

 Classifications

 Mine warfare ships were originally considered by the US Navy to be either auxiliaries or yard and district craft, and so were given hull classification symbols beginning with either 'A' or 'Y', depending on their capabilities.
-The exceptions were certain large 'cruiser' minelayers which were given hull symbols beginning with 'CM', and converted destroyers which were given hull symbols beginning with 'DM'.
+The exceptions were four converted cargo ships with ID numbers (prior to the modern hull system), certain large 'cruiser' minelayers which were given hull symbols beginning with 'CM', converted destroyers which were given hull symbols beginning with 'DM', and three unclassified civilian cargo ships after World War II.

 On 7 February 1955 all of these ships and craft still in service or reserve were reclassed and received new hull symbols beginning with 'M', usually without change of hull number.
 The exception was the degaussing ships, which retained the 'A' hull symbol.

 Modern Littoral Combat Ships use 'L' hull symbols even though they can be used for mine warfare.

-Auxiliary Minelayers (ACM)
+Auxiliary minelayers (ACM)

 All ACMs except USS Buttress and USS Monadnock were originally US Army mine planters.